-Daily Management and Lean: Embedding Accountability
+Daily Management in Healthcare: Embedding Accountability

-- Cross Functional Management, which aligns across the organization toward full customer satisfaction; and
+- Cross-Functional Management, which aligns across the organization toward full customer satisfaction; and

 “We also do a lot of two-day events and now we are saying, with daily management, the idea is this: Let’s fix it in the moment,” says Hebish.

-After extensive internal discussion and study, including reading Creating a Lean Culture: Tools to Sustain Lean Conversions, by organizational psychologist David Mann, Virginia Mason leadership decided toimplement the changes required that would support daily management.
+After extensive internal discussion and study, including reading Creating a Lean Culture: Tools to Sustain Lean Conversions, by organizational psychologist David Mann, Virginia Mason leadership decided to implement the changes required that would support daily management.

 “Daily management — which is really leadership standard work — is considered by many people in manufacturing to be a game-changer and I believe it’s true,” Hebish says.
 “What better role model for frontline workers than leaders being present where the work is done — teaching, guiding and coaching.
 Leaders are on the genba to coach, mentor and improve daily work by reducing waste.”

-She describes daily management’s five key elements:
+She describes five key elements of daily management: